 This is an ambassadorial award and applicants must demonstrate they are leaders, ambassadors for the profession and serve as role models for other women who dream of becoming engineers.

-Our Call for Applications for the 2019 Awards is now closed.
-Thank you to all who have applied.
+Our Call for Applications for the 2020 Awards is now open !

 - Must self-identify as a female